 Daintree National Park, QLD

-Saving the best to last – the incredible Daintree Rainforest in tropical north Queensland is one of the most biologically diverse rainforests on the planet.
+Saving the best for last – the incredible Daintree Rainforest in tropical north Queensland is one of the most biologically diverse rainforests on the planet.
 The World Heritage Listed region hosts the highest number of plants and animals that are rare or threatened anywhere in the world.
 Here you can spot creatures such as the large Southern Cassowary bird, tree kangaroos, ringtail possums, owls, extraordinary butterflies, and much more.
 The spectacular rainforest jungle is located on the shores of golden sand beaches and contains many caravan and campgrounds where you can sleep right amongst nature.

 We love our beautiful and unique wildlife in Australia, and we know first hand that there is no better way of seeing animals than in the wild!
 No matter what state, coast, park, or jungle you explore in Australia, there’s almost certain to be an abundance of friendly critters camping out with you!